Global Offshore Company Registration Environment in Belize

 Why Choose Belize as an Offshore Tax Haven

 Belize continues to be one of the Central America’s premier destinations for offshore company formations opportunities.
 The country offers many tax advantages to both businesses and individuals looking to form an offshore company for either personal or commercial use.

 Belize, a former British colony has a parliamentary democracy, similar to Canada, with a long history of tolerance as well as political and financial stability.
 The country’s legal system is founded upon English Common Law with English as the official language.
-The Belize government and the country’s financial institutions both continue to offer attractive financial packages to foreign investors looking to invest form a company.
+The Belize government, the International Financial Services Commission and the country’s financial institutions both continue to offer attractive financial packages to foreign investors looking to invest form a company.